University of Sheffield: Academic dress

-As at most universities, Sheffield graduands wear academic dress appropriate to the degree they are to be received when graduating.
-Bachelors wear a black Oxford BA [b1] gown (see Groves classification system).
-The hood is in green, half-lined with white fur, and edged with two inches of silk of the colour distinctive of the degree or the faculty.
-Masters wear a black Oxford MA [m1] gown with a hood of green silk which is lined throughout with the faculty colour.
+As at most universities, Sheffield graduands wear academic dress appropriate to the degree they are receiving when graduating.
+The hoods of all degrees are Cambridge shape [f1] (see Groves classification system).
+Bachelors wear a black Oxford BA [b1] gown.
+The hood is in green, half-lined with white fur, and edged with two inches of silk in the faculty or degree colour.
+Masters wear either a black Oxford MA [m1] gown (postgraduate master's degrees) or the bachelor's gown (integrated master's degrees), with a hood of green silk which is fully lined with the faculty or degree colour.
 The PhD and the MPhil hoods are lined in green.
-Research doctors have a fine scarlet cloth gown with green silk facings, with bell-shaped sleeves [d2]; higher doctorates wear the robe with full sleeves that are lined scarlet silk and the lining held up at the elbow level with a scarlet cord and button [d1].
-The hood is of the Cambridge shape [f1] and is made of red ottoman silk.
-In 1993, the postgraduate diplomate hood is entered in the Calendar of the University of Sheffield.
-It is a blend of Bachelors' and Masters' hoods, with a hood of green silk and a neckband of the faculty colour.
+Research doctors have a fine scarlet cloth gown with green silk facings and bell-shaped sleeves [d2]; higher doctors wear a robe with full sleeves lined with scarlet silk and the lining held up at the elbow level with a scarlet cord and button [d1].
+The hood is made of red ottoman silk.
+The hood for postgraduate certificates and diplomas was originally (in 1993–94) unlined green silk with the faculty colour on the border of the neckband and the cape, but by 2012 were similar to the bachelors hood but without the fur half-lining, having a broad edging of the faculty colour on the hood and a neckband of the faculty colour.

-The faculty and degree colours are: Arts and Humanities—crushed strawberry; Music (only for BMus, MMus, and DMus degrees)—cream brocade; Engineering—purple; Medicine and Surgery—red; Dental Surgery—pale rose pink; Health—cerise; Science—apricot; Social Sciences—lemon yellow; International Faculty—Saxon blue; Board of Extra Faculty Provision—pale blue.
-Some schools at Sheffield had previously their own colours but are no longer used.
-They were: Metallurgy—steel grey; Education—pearl; Architecture—old gold; Law—olive green.
-The old colour of the Faculty of Social Sciences was pale green.
+The faculty and degree colours are: arts and humanities – crushed strawberry; music (only for BMus, MMus, and DMus degrees) – cream brocade; engineering – purple; medicine and surgery – red; dental surgery – pale rose pink; health – cerise; science – apricot; social sciences – lemon yellow; international faculty – Saxon blue; board of extra-faculty provision – pale blue.
+Some schools at Sheffield previously had their own colours but these are no longer used.
+They were: metallurgy – steel grey; education – pearl; architecture – old gold; law – olive green.
+The faculty of social sciences previously used pale green as its faculty colour.